vindarel/colisper/README.markdown

 ## Run all rules with a script

-    ./colisper.sh [--in-place] file.lisp
+    ./colisper.sh [--in-place] [--review] file.lisp

 By default, only check the rules and print the diff on stdout.

-With `--in-place`, write the changes to file (and indent it correctly with emacs).
+With `--in-place`, write the changes to file (and indent them correctly with emacs).

+With `--review` (`comby -review`), interactively accept or reject changes.

 It returns 0 (success) if no rules were applied (code is good).

-TODO: write a real script.
+TODO: write a solid script.

 ## TODOs and ideas